“The set’s much-lauded juniors are particularly strong”

 Equal opportunities policy

 1 King’s Bench Walk operates an Equal Opportunities Policy.
-For more information please contact Sue Gray, Chambers Director.
+For more information please contact Nigel Scott.
+Chambers Chief Executive.
 We have a firm commitment to Equality and Diversity.